The Threat of AI in the Entertainment Industry: Actors Take a Stand

 First strike since 1980

-In the USA, the actors went on strike last Friday after the Screen Actors Guild (SAG-AFTRA) union failed to negotiate with the major film studios.
+In the USA, the actors went on strike last Friday following the Screen Actors Guild (SAG-AFTRA) union failed to negotiate with the major film studios.
 It is the first strike by US actors since 1980.
 Because US screenwriters have also been on strike for weeks, Hollywood has experienced a double strike for the first time in more than 60 years, which has paralyzed many film and series projects.

 IMAGO/UPI Photo/John Angelillo There has been a strike in Hollywood since last week

 Equity’s US sister union, SAG-AFTRA, represents 160,000 actresses and actors.
-The union is demanding higher fees from studios and streaming providers such as Disney, Paramount and Netflix, as well as assurances about the future use of AI.
+The union is demanding higher fees from studios and streaming providers such as Disney, Paramount and Netflix, as well as assurances regarding the future use of AI.
 One of the major points of criticism is the “sometimes only minimal residual fees” that actors receive for repeated broadcasts of films or television programs.

 Venice Biennale changes opening film